 It’s no surprise that in a screen-obsessed world, the slower traditional version of handwritten notetaking is becoming increasingly popular.

 There’s something about long-form writing that emphasizes the importance of each word.
 Typing on the keyboard moves faster than we can think.
-Writing by hand provides just enough disfluency or pause to sync the mind with the prose.
-The result of usually something more profound and insightful rather than repetitive and shallow.

 Writes Josephine Wolff in the Washington Post: